 Instruction is offered in all major areas of historical scholarship by a distinguished faculty of approximately 40 members covering a wide variety of geographic, chronological, and thematic areas of research and teaching expertise.
-The History Department at McGill is committed to training doctoral students to demanding and rigorous standards that will produce the academic historians of tomorrow.
+The History Department at McGill is committed to training doctoral students to demanding and rigorous standards that will produce the academic historians and other leaders of tomorrow.
 We seek to create an environment where doctoral candidates develop proficiency in teaching, researching, and interpreting the histories and historiographies of particular times and places from a comparative, cross-cultural, and global perspective.

-McGill and Montreal are rich locations to support doctoral research in history.
-Within the department we boast dynamic research concentrations in the Ancient Mediterranean World, Canada/Québec, British and European history, China, the Early Modern Atlantic World, Gender and Sexualities, Social Studies of Medicine and the History of Science.
+The PhD Program at McGill comprises comprehensive exams, a language exam, and a dissertation.
+The comprehensive process aims to prepare students to teach and research in three distinct fields: a major field connected to the dissertation project and two minor areas.McGill and Montreal are rich locations to support doctoral research in history.
+The department houses dynamic research concentrations in the Ancient Mediterranean World, Canada/Québec, British and European history, China, the Early Modern Atlantic World, the Indian Ocean World, Gender and Sexualities, Social Studies of Medicine and the History of Science.